-Reprotect machines from Azure to an on-premises site
+Reprotect and fail back machines to an on-premises site after failover to Azure

 For a quick overview, watch the following video about how to fail over from Azure to an on-premises site.

 If you used a template to create your virtual machines, ensure that each virtual machine has its own UUID for the disks.
-If the on-premises virtual machine's UUID clashes with that of the master target because both were created from the same template, reprotection fails.
-Deploy another master target that has not been created from the same template.
+If the on-premises virtual machine's UUID clashes with the UUID of the master target because both were created from the same template, reprotection fails.
+Deploy another master target that wasn't created from the same template.
+Note the following information:

-- If you are trying to fail back to an alternate vCenter, make sure that your new vCenter and the master target server are discovered.
-A typical symptom is that the datastores are not accessible or visible in the Reprotect dialog box.
+If you are trying to fail back to an alternate vCenter, make sure that your new vCenter and the master target server are discovered.
+A typical symptom is that the datastores aren't accessible or aren't visible in the Reprotect dialog box.

-- To replicate back to on-premises, you will need a failback policy.
-This policy get automatically created when you create a forward direction policy.
-Note that:
+To replicate back to on-premises, you need a failback policy.
+This policy is automatically created when you create a forward direction policy.
+Note the following information:

-- This policy gets auto associated with the configuration server during creation.
+- This policy is auto associated with the configuration server during creation.

-- During reprotection and failback, the on-premises configuration server should be running and connected.
+During reprotection and failback, the on-premises configuration server must be running and connected.

-- All virtual machines of a replication group should be of the same operating system type (either all Windows or all Linux).
-A replication group with mixed operating systems is currently not supported for reprotect and failback to on-premises.
-This is because the master target should be of the same operating system as the virtual machine and all the virtual machines of a replication group should have the same master target.
+All virtual machines of a replication group must be of the same operating system type (either all Windows or all Linux).
+A replication group with mixed operating systems currently isn't supported for reprotect and failback to on-premises.
+This is because the master target must be of the same operating system as the virtual machine.
+All the virtual machines of a replication group must have the same master target.

-- Reprotection and failback require a site-to-site VPN to replicate data.
+Reprotection and failback require a site-to-site (S2S) VPN to replicate data.
 Provide the network so that the failed-over virtual machines in Azure can reach (ping) the on-premises configuration server.
-You might also deploy a process server in the Azure network of the failed-over virtual machine.
-This process server should also be able to communicate with the on-premises configuration server.
+You also might want to deploy a process server in the Azure network of the failed-over virtual machine.
+This process server must also be able to communicate with the on-premises configuration server.

-Make sure you open the following ports for failover and failback.
+Make sure that you open the following ports for failover and failback:

 Deploy a process server in Azure